imonkia/dropbox-sign-react-native-example/README.md

 # Dropbox Sign React Native App
-React Native app example using the [hellosign-embedded](https://github.com/hellosign/hellosign-embedded) library.
+React Native app which uses the [hellosign-embedded](https://github.com/hellosign/hellosign-embedded) library.

 Embedded.js, the library that supports the Dropbox Sign iFrame, cannot run from inside a native app.
 The current recommendation is to use a WebView to open the Dropbox Sign iFrame.